ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 _A clear and concise description of what the bug is and what the expected behaviour was.
 If applicable, add screenshots to help explain your problem:_

-## To reproduce

-_Steps on how to reproduce the behaviour:_
+## How to reproduce

-1. Go to...
-2. Click on...
-3. See problem...
+_Steps on how to reproduce the behaviour.
+Please try to include this section so I can reproduce your problem in order to fix it.
+If you are using any runtime flags (i.e. `btm --group`) please mention them as part of this.:_

 ## bottom version